spu-bigdataanalytics-193/welcome-to-the-class-Sakshi09wal/README.md

-# :rocket: Instruction to run Assignment 1 code for Sakshi Jaiswal ! :watermelon::icecream:
+# :rocket: Instruction to run Assignment 1 code for Sakshi Jaiswal! :apple::icecream:

 This is the repository for all students to learn about homework/ assignment system.
 In this project, you, the student, are bound to use Git version control system in order to complete your projects and assignments.